PawseySC/qiskit_aer_rocm/README.md

 * It loads the required modules if they are not already loaded.
 * If a venv is already active (`$VIRTUAL_ENV`), it keeps using it.
-* Otherwise it activates the configured venv (creating it if needed) or reminds you to run the install job.
+* Otherwise it activates the configured venv (creating it if needed)
+* If it finds that the request Qiskit-Aer version is not installed, it installs it.

 ## Troubleshooting